bitonic/mazzo.li/posts/autoscreen.md

 reconnect and reattach the session.
 All of this while still having proper scrollback, copy paste, and reflow!

-Note that even if your computer dies you can still recover the session by manually listing them and trying out the ones with an `autosession-` prefix.
+Note that even if your client dies you can still recover the session by manually listing them and trying out the ones with an `autosession-` prefix.